ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1834902][end:1839370]] And a Bell/EPR experiment is just an example of a LOCC protocol.

 30:40 [[start:1840670][end:1845974]] The observers exchange information about how they're going to do their experiments.
-[[start:1846022][end:1848202]] They're both going to measure D spin.
+[[start:1846022][end:1848202]] They're both going to measure Z spin.
 [[start:1848346][end:1855070]] They're going to use independently chosen reference frames, and they're going to look at the output from some agreed upon source.
 [[start:1855970][end:1858480]] So that's all classically set up.
 [[start:1858870][end:1864270]] Then they actually make their observations, and then they classically communicate their results.

-31:04 [[start:1864350][end:1877510]] So classical communication, front and back LOCC protocols, are not limited to this sort of Bell/EPR sort of setting.
+[[start:1864350][end:1867620]] So classical communication, front and back.

+31:08 [[start:1868950][end:1877510]] LOCC protocols are not limited to this sort of Bell/EPR sort of setting.
-[[start:1877930][end:1882630]] We can also represent a scattering experiment as a LOCC protocol.
+[[start:1877930][end:1882630]] We can also represent a _scattering_ experiment as a LOCC protocol.
 [[start:1884030][end:1889718]] So here's a representation of scattering as a LOCC protocol.

-31:29 [[start:1889814][end:1900494]] And you can see all I've done is cut that previous boundary at the division between A1 and A2.
+[[start:1889814][end:1900494]] And you can see all I've done is cut that previous boundary at the division between A1 and A2.
-[[start:1900692][end:1914290]] And I've then extended it in some external time, the time that is counted by Bob's clock, not by Alice's clock.
+[[start:1900692][end:1914290]] And I've then _extended_ it in some external time, the time that is counted by Bob's clock, not by Alice's clock.

-31:54 [[start:1914950][end:1917250]] That's what's meant by external.
+[[start:1914950][end:1917250]] That's what's meant by external.

-[[start:1917910][end:1923718]] And I've relabeled A2 as A1 at a later time.
+31:57 [[start:1917910][end:1923718]] And I've relabeled Alice2 as Alice1 at a later time.
 [[start:1923804][end:1936300]] So now what Alice is doing is communicating with her past self, or A1 is communicating with her future self, and they're each doing something different.
-[[start:1937470][end:1944490]] A1 is executing a procedure that in the laboratory we call state preparation.
+[[start:1937470][end:1944490]] A1 is executing a procedure that in the laboratory we call "state preparation."
 [[start:1945470][end:1953450]] She's preparing a state that we'll call "in", which is just the initial state of some scattering experiment.

-32:33 [[start:1953530][end:1965220]] So, for example, at the LHC [Large Hadron Collider], "in" is some state of two protons that are portaling around the ring at the LHC at close to the speed of light.
+32:33 [[start:1953530][end:1965220]] So, for example, at the LHC [Large Hadron Collider], "in" is some state of two protons that are whirling around the ring at the LHC at close to the speed of light.
-[[start:1966790][end:1975494]] And Alice, then later on at t plus delta t, is doing a different kind of quantum process.
+[[start:1966790][end:1975494]] And Alice then, later on, at t plus delta t, is doing a different kind of quantum process.
 [[start:1975612][end:1986730]] She's analyzing the data coming out of something like the ATLAS detector, which is a multiparticle counter that's located at the LHC.
 [[start:1987550][end:1997120]] So they share a quantum channel, which is the scattering channel that takes the incoming state and produces the outgoing state.
 [[start:1997810][end:2017006]] And recall from the very first session, as [Richard] Feynman told us, to understand this transition from "in" to "out", we have to integrate over all possible paths that are consistent with conservation of spin helicity, basically, momentum plus spin--all the different spins that are relevant in a high energy physics experiment, including things like lepton number, which is basically a spin.
 [[start:2032490][end:2033858]] Now, how do we know?
 [[start:2033964][end:2036330]] How do we know what we have to conserve?
-[[start:2036750][end:2048442]] We know what we have to conserve because Alice is doing the experiment as a classical memory that allows her to remember what she prepared.
+[[start:2036750][end:2048442]] We know what we have to conserve because Alice is doing the experiment has a classical memory that allows her to remember what she prepared.
 [[start:2048586][end:2064770]] She can remember that what she did back in the past was set to protons counterrotating in the LHC, and they had certain energies, and so they had certain momenta, and they were protons, so they had certain spin variables.

 34:25 [[start:2065510][end:2071670]] All of that has to be remembered to make any sense of the output of the detectors and so to actually come up with a measured state that makes sense.